Drilon Hazrollaj

-Drilon Hazrollaj (born 19 February 2004) is a Kosovan professional footballer who plays as a right winger for Liga I club Rapid Bucureşti.
+Drilon Hazrollaj (born 19 February 2004) is a Kosovan professional footballer who plays as a right winger for Kategoria Superiore club Tirana, on loan from Liga I club Rapid Bucureşti.

 Club career

 Early career / Malisheva

 Hazrollaj began his career at the hometown club Malisheva, where he then continued his career with Ramiz Sadiku.
 On 14 July 2022, Hazrollaj returned to Kosovo Superleague side Malisheva.
 On 21 August, he was named as a Malisheva substitute for the first time in a league match against Gjilani.
 His debut with Malisheva came three days later against Ferizaj after coming on as a substitute and scored his side's second goal during a 3–1 home win.

 Rapid București

 On 29 March 2025, Hazrollaj signed a three-year precontract with Romanian Liga I club Rapid București, and this transfer would become legally effective on 17 June 2025.
 Rapid București reportedly paid a €900,000 transfer fee.
 His debut with Rapid București came on 11 July against Argeș Pitești after coming on as a substitute at 67th minute in place of Claudiu Petrila.